runtimeverification/k/k-distribution/k-tutorial/1_basic/15_configurations/README.md

 Modify your solution to Lesson 1.14, Problem 2 to add a new cell with a configuration variable of sort `Bool`.
-This variable should determine whether the `/` operator uses `/Int` or `divInt`.
+This variable should determine whether the `/` operator is evaluated using `/Int` or `divInt`.
 Test that by specifying different values for this variable, you can change the behavior of rounding on division of negative numbers.

 ## Cell Nesting